 For stocking your accommodation with beverages of your own, keep in mind that in Colorado you will have to make a trip to the liquor store for your rosé and tequila.
 You can’t buy beverages with a higher alcohol percentage, like wine and hard alcohol, at regular grocery stores, so you’ll have to go to a liquor store.
 Beer, however, is available at liquor stores and grocery stores.

-Breckenridge is also full of outdoor activities.
+Breckenridge is also full of sporting activities .
 When it’s cold, that mostly means skiing and snowboarding on the mountain.
 When it’s warm, there are lots of hiking and walking trails to explore.
-Plus, there’s also an alpine slide and activity park with a 2,500 foot long slide and a variety of games and activities.
+If you’re an outdoorsy bunch, you’ll have plenty to do on the mountains in Breckenridge.

 With all that drinking and outdoor activity, one mustn’t forget to eat.
 Thankfully, up in Breckenridge, finding a great meal is no trouble at all.

 For a bit of a different, more interactive, dining experience, try Swiss Haven.
 A grill is brought to the table, along with the meat, seafood, and vegetables of your choice, and you cook it right there.
 The best part is it includes a little tray where you melt cheese and pour it over your meal.
 Swiss Haven is located at 325 S Main St, Breckenridge, CO 80424.

 Along Main Street, there is also Modis, which has great cocktails and contemporary American food.
 Modis is located at 113 S Main St, Breckenridge, CO 80424.

 Also on Main Street is Kenosha Steakhouse, which has a ton of beer a fantastic view from its patio.
 Kenosha Steakhouse is located at 301 S Main St, Breckenridge, CO 80424.